akhinos/cf4k8s-networking/README.md

 ## Traffic restrictions

 By default, Istio provides the `Sidecar Envoy` configs.
-Additionally the rousource of kind [`Sidecar`](https://istio.io/latest/docs/reference/config/networking/sidecar/) can provide a way to fine tune the set of ports, protocols and so on.
+Additionally the resource of kind [`Sidecar`](https://istio.io/latest/docs/reference/config/networking/sidecar/) can provide a way to fine tune the set of ports, protocols and so on.

 There are two `Sidecar` resources deployed by cf-for-k8s.
 * There is one default Sidecar in the `istio-system` namespace that allows all traffic.
 This Sidecar is used as the default for all namespaces without a Sidecar.